-Betta fish are often considered solitary fish, generally because of the highly aggressive and territorial nature of male bettas toward other males, so do betta fish like mirrors, or will they become just as aggressive at their own reflection?
+Betta fish are often considered solitary fish, generally because of male bettas’ highly aggressive and territorial nature toward other males, so do betta fish like mirrors, or will they become just as aggressive at their own reflection?

 It’s not really understood whether betta fish like mirrors.
 On the one hand, they may become aggressive at the sight of their own reflection and will instinctively flare their fins, while on the other hand, this is very natural behavior and potentially good exercise.
 A betta mirror can provide this without risk of injury.

 Betta fish are also known as Siamese Fighting fish because they are very territorial and aggressive, and there is potential for them to fight (sometimes to the death).
 Betta owners are always advised to keep male bettas in separate tanks.

 Some betta aquariums will be partitioned into 2 or 3 separate tanks with glass dividers, but the fish can still see each other through the glass.
-In fact, fish do not see the glass as a solid barrier but rather somewhat translucent.
+In fact, fish do not see the glass as a solid barrier but rather as somewhat translucent.
 Owners of these types of tanks are often advised to use a more solid partition to block the view of other male bettas in the adjacent tanks.

 Make sure to check out our Betta Fish Care Guide.

 In most cases, betta fish do like mirrors, but usually, an adjustment period is required while they get used to it.
 Each betta fish will behave differently toward something new in their tank, and the reflection they see may be treated as friendly or a threat to its space.

 A mirror should be treated like a toy, providing some entertainment and exercise.
 Betta fish have a pretty boring life with little to do, so adding a mirror to your betta’s tank can provide something to focus on and engage with.